Ramapo, New York: Government

 Ramapo is run by a town supervisor, until May 19, 2017, Christopher St. Lawrence.
 In April 2016, federal prosecutors indicted St. Lawrence and a former town official, N. Aaron Troodler, on 22 counts of securities fraud, wire fraud, and conspiracy.
 The fraud related to a number of projects such as a minor league baseball stadium and condominium development, falsified accounting entries made to sell Town bonds to investors, and misappropriating funds from the town's special tax districts (such as its ambulance fund) to use in its general fund.
 Troodler pleaded guilty to a number of the fraud charges on March 7, 2017.
 Jury selection for St. Lawrence's trial began on April 18, 2017.
 St. Lawrence was convicted on May 19, 2017, of 20 felony charges.
 Following the conviction, Ramapo Deputy Supervisor Yitzchok Ullman announced that St. Lawrence is disqualified from serving as supervisor.

 On November 7, 2017, Democrat Michael Specht was elected to become Ramapo's next town supervisor.
 Specht was sworn in on January 1, 2018.

 Ramapo is represented in the United States House of Representatives by Mike Lawler.
 In state government it is represented by Senator Bill Weber, and assembly members Aron Wieder and Kenneth P. Zebrowski.

 Education

 Colleges

 Rockland Community College, a public two-year community college run by SUNY, is located in the CDP of Viola, about 4 miles (6 km) east of Suffern.

 The Sunbridge Institute in Chestnut Ridge is a Waldorf-based adult learning center that specializes in training teachers.
-It offers Masters degrees in education in collaboration with the State University of New York (SUNY).
+It offers master's degrees in education in collaboration with the State University of New York (SUNY).